GenericMappingTools/gmt/trunk/doc/rst/source/grdclip.rst

 **grdclip** will set values < *low* to *below* and/or values > *high* to *above*.
-Useful when you want all of a continent or an ocean to fall into one color or gray shade in image processing, or clipping of the range of data values is required. *above/below* can be any number or NaN (Not a Number).
-You must choose at least one of **-Sa** or **-Sb**.
+Useful when you want all of a continent or an ocean to fall into one color or gray shade in image processing, when clipping of the range of data values is required, or for reclassification of node values.
+*above/below* can be any number or NaN
+(Not a Number).
+You must choose at least one of the **-S** options.
 Use **-R** to only extract a subset of the *ingrid* file.

 .. include:: explain_commonitems.rst_